 Let’s start with the basics: It is not possible to patent an idea.
 An idea is not tangible and simply it is not possible to patent it.

-However, as your idea grows into an invention, it might start to fulfill the requirements of a patent.
+However, as your idea grows into an invention, it might start to fulfil the requirements of a patent.
 It is possible that it is going to be in high demand after its launch, and therefore attract other creators to copy it.
 It makes sense to protect your own innovation with a patent as it protects your invention.

 Getting a patent is a detailed process and varies between countries.
-In this article we cover the basics of how to patent an idea.
+In this article, we cover the basics of how to patent an idea.
 To get more country-specific patenting information, contact your local authorities, such as Finnish Patent and Registration Office, PRH.

 What is a patent?